-Have you ever wondered what the barcode on the front cover of a book means?
-Well, there is in fact quite some history to comic book barcodes, and for a short period of time, bar codes were the talk of the town in the industry.
-Here’s the low down…
+There is in fact quite some history to comic book barcodes, and for a short period of time, bar codes were the talk of the town in the industry.

 Let’s start with a brief explanation of what barcodes are.
 Barcodes are very simply digitally readable codes by which a store’s computer system can quickly identify the exact product being scanned.
 This applies to all books, products, and other retail items.
 This technology is used extensively through the South African for essentially anything that can be sold in a store.